 Eight Texas ChE students named NSF Fellows

-Eight students from the McKetta Department of Chemical Engineering have been named 2018 National Science Foundation (NSF) Graduate Research Fellows.
+Eight students from the McKetta Department of Chemical Engineering have been named 2018 National Science Foundation (NSF) Graduate Research Fellows, more than any other chemical engineering program in that nation this year.
 The Cockrell School of Engineering has a total of 15 NSF Graduate Research Fellows this year, more than any other college within the university.
 This year, NSF received over 12,000 applications and made 2,000 award offers.

 The four current graduate researchers and four graduating seniors receiving NSF Graduate Research Fellowships are: